sudheer121/Study-Room/README.md

 # Study-Room
-A web application for students to study together
+A fully functional web application where students can join in room, and communicate in text and audio channels.